nathaniel-bennett/winsharpfuzz/README.md

 1. Writing a test harness that calls the library functions you want to fuzz
 2. Instrumenting the dll libraries using `WinSharpFuzz.CommandLine.exe`
 3. Building an executable from the test harness + libraries
-4. Running the executable using `libfuzzer-dotnet`
+4. Running the executable using the `winsharpfuzz` command (or `WinSharpFuzz.CommandLine.exe` if you've built from source)

 We'll go through how to perform each of these steps in order.